 Performance happened twice a year.
 Then everyone moved on.

-Most performance programs operate on a calendar, not a culture.
-Mid-year check-in.
-Annual review.
-Done.
-Employees spend most of the year with no meaningful conversation about where they stand, what they're working toward, or what's getting in their way.
+Most performance programs run on a calendar rather than a culture — a mid-year check-in, an annual review, and then nothing.
+Employees spend most of the year without a meaningful conversation about where they stand, what they're working toward, or what's getting in their way.

 Everything starts with the mission.
 Execution starts with the manager.